gasparl/neatstats/EXAMPLE.md

  >F(1,86) = 106.02, p < .001, ηp2 = .552, 90% CI [.432, .635], ηG2 = .117, BF10 = 4.15 × 10^12. (valence)
  >F(1,86) = 106.33, p < .001, ηp2 = .553, 90% CI [.433, .635], ηG2 = .121, BF10 = 7.01 × 10^17. (color × valence)

 Interaction significant as expected.
-Now to explore the interaction in the `mixed` condition, we could do various _t_-tests (4 in "parallel" and even 2 "crosswise"), but perhaps what's interesting is to check whether there is a significant difference between red and green in case of either positive or negative words.
+Now to explore the interaction in the `mixed` condition, we could do various _t_-tests (four in "parallel" and even two "crosswise"), but perhaps what's interesting is to check whether there is a significant difference between red and green in case of either positive or negative words.

 First, for convenience, I create a new data frame with only `mixed` condition.